 - Vinegar is an acid (acetic acid), so it can kill some types of bacteria and viruses on contact.

-- The vinegar burns and slowly destroys the infected skin, causing the wart to fall off, similar to how salicylic acid works.
+- The vinegar burns and slowly destroys the infected skin, causing the wart to fall off, similar to how works.

 - The irritation from the acids stimulates your immune system’s ability to fight the wart.